The session tapes are lost.

 them.

-The movie version of Little Egypt is a
+The movie version of 'Little Egypt' is a

 composite of the record version and the remake,

-but also has extra overdubs that were presumably
+but also has extra overdubs that were recorded during the scoring sessions, and is spliced as follows:

-0:00-1:17 of record version Take 15
+of record version Take 15 (Start to last "Ying,

-1:21-1:38 of remake Take 21
+1:18-1:35 = 1:21-1:38 of remake Take 21 (Guitar chords...

-1:33-2:19 of record version Take 15
+1:36-2:19 = 1:34-2:17 of record version Take 15 ("Yeah...

-The song Shout It Out was originally submitted
+The song 'Shout It Out' was originally submitted

 to be used for the movie, but was eventually dropped

-in favour of Hard Knocks being used instead.
+in favour of 'Hard Knocks' being used instead for scene 74.

 Other songs with demo's submitted, but not used

-were I Never Had It So Good and Carnival
+were 'I Never Had It So Good' and 'Carnival

 Shout It Out was eventually recorded for

-the movie 'Frankie & Johnny' in 1965.
+the movie Frankie And Johnny in 1965.

 The last production number used at these sessions

-is "LO", which was for Wheels On
+is "LO", which was for 'Wheels On

-My Heels, and the next number used is "NO",
+My Heels', and the next number used is "NO",

-on April 29.
+which is for the rhythm track for 'Roustabout ' on April 29.
 It is unknown what the missing "MO"

-production number could have been for but it is
+production number could have been for.

 up some questions regarding these sessions, as